Resources

 Brooke Lark Ntzoilvzuog Unsplash

-The advice takes into account the dietary and cultural needs of the client group, looking at acceptable dietary alternatives to reduce saturated fat and sugar intake and encourages increased physical activity.
+The advice takes into account the dietary and cultural needs of the client group, looking at acceptable dietary alternatives to reduce saturated fat, sugar and salt intake and encourages increased physical activity.

 The importance of regular exercise in helping to reduce the impact of several diseases, such as osteoporosis, diabetes, high blood pressure, heart disease, stroke and dementia is emphasised.